Crown Estate Paving Commission

 The Crown Estate Paving Commission (CEPC) is the body responsible for managing certain aspects of the built environment around Regent's Park, London.
 The commissioners have been referred to as the Crown Estate Paving Commissioners or the Crown Paving Commissioners.
-It was established by statute in 1824.
-It fulfills some local government functions, and is one of the few bodies in the United Kingdom still empowered to levy rates on residential property.
+The CEPC was established by statute in 1824.
+It fulfills some local government functions, and it is one of the few bodies in the United Kingdom still empowered to levy rates on residential property.
 Although it has local government functions and tax-raising powers, its members are not elected but are appointed by the Lords of the Treasury.
 It is a separate body from the Crown Estate, which holds the freehold of Regent's Park.

 History

 The CEPC was established by statute in 1824, when it was given responsibility for care and maintenance of the Crown Estate from Whitehall along Regent Street to Regent's Park.
-Improvement commissioners each set up under private Acts were a typical 18th and 19th century solution to improving the built environment outside of the usual parish vestry system, and were empowered to levy their own rate to fund paving and improvement works.
+Improvement commissioners each set up under local acts were a typical 18th and 19th century solution to improving the built environment outside of the usual parish vestry system, and were empowered to levy their own rate to fund paving and improvement works.